EXPLORING EXPLORIS AQUARIUM

 The only downside for me was that it was very noisy beside the touch tanks.
 Lots of children shouting and screaming, paying no attention whatsoever.
 Unless you were stood right next to the person speaking, you couldn’t hear her.
 The use of a megaphone or microphone/speaker system would help greatly.
 We ended up moving beside her so we could hear her better.

 FINDING NEMO WAS EASY PEASY

-After a while, we move on to the next area which had tanks filled with lots of different species of fish; including clown fish and blue tang fish aka Nemo and Dory, this area proved quite popular with our children, especially Matilda, Finding Nemo and Finding Dory are her two favourite movies at the moment.
+After a while, we move on to the next area of Exploris Aquarium which had tanks filled with lots of different species of fish; including clown fish and blue tang fish aka Nemo and Dory, this area proved quite popular with our children, especially Matilda.
+Finding Nemo and Finding Dory are her two favourite movies at present.
 There’s a beautiful curved glass tank with moray eels, and although rather shy in the ocean, they were very active in the tank that they shared with rays.

 NOT YOUR EVERYDAY WOLF

 The Ocean Tank, with a large sloped glass viewing area, was great for getting a fish-eye view of the sharks.
-There are lots of other marine species within the ocean tank, including the rather odd looking Atlantic Wolffish, I wouldn’t want to meet it on a night dive that’s for sure.
+There are lots of other marine species within the ocean tank, including the rather odd looking Atlantic Wolffish.
+You wouldn’t want to meet it on a night dive that’s for sure.